 About Kim

 I am trained as a clinical social worker and received my graduate degree from the University of Washington.
-In my work with patients, I draw on multiple theories of human development—attachment, self psychology, and the body's own way of holding experience.
-There is almost never just one way of understanding a problem.
-If something about your experience or the challenge you are facing isn’t clear right away, we’ll approach our inquiry from another direction until it does.
+In my work with patients, I draw on multiple theories of human development—attachment theory, self psychology, and the body's own way of holding experience.
+Just as no single theory fully explains a person, no single approach fully explains a problem.
+If something about your experience or the challenge you're facing isn't clear right away, we'll approach our inquiry from new directions until it is.

 My clinical interests and affiliations include: